ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/evidation/update2.md

 Just inspecting the graph, we see there's an initial spike in the residual, and then a significant drop.
 Our next steps are to investigate anomaly detection algorithms and see if they can pick up on these anomalous HRs and anticipate COVID-19 diagnosis.

+### Next Steps
+For Spring Quarter, we plan to investigate further into the Anomaly Detection methods, RHR-Diff and HROS-AD, and running those on our residuals.
+Additionally, we will try to improve or even devise our own algorithms for detecting anomalies in the residual heart rate.
+Furthermore, we will explore cross-validated linear mixed models and causal modeling and inference.